openAIP/openaip-openair-parser/README.md

 AA NONE/NONE
 ```

-# Migration from OpenAIR Parser Version 2
+# Migration to OpenAIR Parser Version 2

 The new version 2 of the OpenAIR Parser is a complete rewrite with lots of improvements and fixes but it also introduces **several breaking changes**!
 Please note the following most relevant changes: